 Millburn was initially a colonial settlement with agricultural origins.
 The Lenape Indians were among the first settlers in this area.
 The town was originally a part of a land grant from Charles II to his brother James in the year 1664.
 The Revolutionary War and the Battle of Springfield affected the area, and the town underwent a change.
 Transportation facilities were developed which led to the establishment of mills and factories, and this further led to the growth of a residential community.

 Millburn and nearby Attractions

 - Short Hills Station

 - Christ Church in Short Hills

 - East Orange Golf Course

 Things To Do In Millburn

-While in Millburn, one can visit the Washington Rock Outlook, a beautiful state park offering a magnificent view from the top of the Watchung Mountain.
+The Washington Rock Outlook is a beautiful state park offering a magnificent view from the top of the Watchung Mountain.
 Within a few miles are the Liberty Hall Museum and the New Jersey Performing Arts Center.
-Apart from this, the parks of Millburn offer excellent recreational opportunities for adults and children alike.
+The parks of Millburn offer excellent recreational opportunities for adults and children alike.